AriFordsham/GHCWiki/dependent-haskell/phase2.md

 1. The ICFP'13 paper allows the binding of coercion variables in types.
 That is, we can have `forall c:phi.t` as a type.
 However, the need for this in practice was slight, and so it was removed from the implementation.

 With the simpler (asymmetrical) forall-coercion rule above, one of the primary motivations for heterogeneous equality was removed.
-And so, in "A Specification for Dependent Types in Haskell" (ICFP'17), we use more of a mixed economy of heterogeneity: a coercion can still related two types of different kinds, but coercion *variables* must be homogeneous.
+And so, in [ A Specification for Dependent Types in Haskell](https://cs.brynmawr.edu/~rae/papers/2017/dep-haskell-spec/dep-haskell-spec.pdf) (ICFP'17), we use more of a mixed economy of heterogeneity: a coercion can still related two types of different kinds, but coercion *variables* must be homogeneous.
 That is, if `c :: t1 ~# t2`, then `t1` and `t2` have equal (that is, alpha-equivalent) kinds.
 But if a coercion `g` relates `t1` and `t2`, then `t1` and `t2` might have different kinds `k1` and `k2`.
 However, we can always extract a proof that `k1 ~# k2` from `g`.

 We propose to make this change to GHC too.